Yuvakishore555/bharathverse/CONTRIBUTING.md

-# Contributing to BharatVerse

-Welcome to **BharatVerse**, a culturally-rooted AI platform focused on making Indian epics like the Mahabharata and Ramayana accessible through AI and open knowledge tools.
+# Contributing to BharatVerWelcome to **BharatVerse**, a culturally-rooted AI platform focused on making Indian epics like the Mahabharata and Ramayana accessible through AI and open knowledge tools.

 We’re a student team working on this as part of the **WikiVerse Hackathon 2025**.
 Your contributions — whether they’re code, docs, or ideas — are welcome!